YaminArefeen/spark_mrm_2021/README.md

-# Code to Replicate Figures in "Scan-Specific Artifact Reduction in K-space (SPARK) Neural Networks Syngerize with Physics-based Reconstruction to Accelerate "MRI"
+# Code to Replicate Figures in "Scan-Specific Artifact Reduction in K-space (SPARK) Neural Networks Syngerize with Physics-based Reconstruction to Accelerate MRI"

 Written by Yamin Arefeen.
 Please feel free to contact me and ask questions through email at yarefeen@mit.edu.